 Who Maintains the Policy During Separation?

+Many courts issue automatic restraining orders at the start of divorce proceedings that prohibit either party from unilaterally canceling or modifying joint policies, so even if you want to make changes, you may need court approval or your spouse's written consent first.
 This status quo period can last months or even years depending on how long proceedings drag on.
 In the meantime, both spouses remain named on the policy, which means both share liability for any covered losses and premium obligations.

 What Should You Do During the Separation Period?

-- Keep paying the premium — a lapse in coverage violates most mortgage agreements and can trigger expensive lender-placed (force-placed) insurance
+- Keep paying the premium.
+A lapse in coverage violates most mortgage agreements and can trigger expensive lender-placed (force-placed) insurance

 - Notify your insurer of the separation so they're aware of occupancy changes